-As described in American Veterinarian, the frontal part of a cat’s visual field is covered by both eyes, which results in binocular vision.
+The frontal part of a cat’s visual field is covered by both eyes, which results in binocular vision.
 This allows cats to see at a greater depth of 200 degrees, including a 140° frontal binocular field and two lateral monocular fields of 30° each.
 In comparison, humans have a visual field of 180 degrees.

 Cats also have better peripheral vision than humans.
 Their wider visual field also allows them to see more clearly at the edges of their eyes.
 A human’s visual field is quite narrow in comparison.

 Cats have better night vision.
 They’re more active at dusk and dawn, so they need to see in the dark effectively.
 For this to happen, cats have 6 to 8 more rods in their eyes than we do.
 These are sensitive to low light.

 In comparison, the human retina has ten times more light receptions than cats do.
 These are better in situations with higher light levels and provide 12 times better motion detection in bright lights.

 Cones are responsible for the perception of color.
 Humans have three different types, which allow us to see red, green, and blue and the relating combinations.
 However, because a human retina features ten times more cone cells than a cat’s, we can perceive a broader spectrum of colors.